olgavegh/filmfinder/README.md

-# FilmFinder 🎬
+# MovieRoulette 🎬

-A personal movie discovery app to help me find random movie recommendations by genre using my **TMDB API key**.
+A personal movie recommendation app that gives you random movie suggestions by genre using my **TMDB API key**.

 ---

 ## Description 📌

-This project is for **personal use only**.
-It uses my TMDB API key and works exclusively with my settings.
+**MovieRoulette** is a simple and fun app for **personal use only**.
+Select a genre, spin the "roulette," and get a random movie recommendation.
+The app works exclusively with my personal TMDB API key.

 ---